The Chinese Art of Creating Wealth

 Wealth is an essential aspect of Chinese culture.
 As an idea, personal wealth did not appear in Chinese societies until the rise of the merchant class.
 With the beginning of commerce, the philosophy of wealth was built on the foundation of business, specifically in “win-win” relationships.
 And how exchanging goods and services can help improve the lives of all engaged in business.

 In this article, we will explore the idea of wealth from a Chinese perspective and the role of the God of Wealth in Chinese culture.
-Wealth is more than common superstition; it is a philosophy of dealing with others as you build your personal fortune.
+Wealth is more than mere superstition; it is a philosophy of treating others as you build your personal fortune.

 History of Wealth